-A facilitated and expedited work permit option is available through NAFTA to those citizens of the US and Mexico in certain occupations.
+A facilitated and expedited work permit option is available through the Canada-United States-Mexico Agreement or CUSMA (formerly known as NAFTA) to those citizens of the US and Mexico in certain occupations.

-This is not the case for those foreign nationals who can benefit from a NAFTA professional work permit, for which the list of eligible occupations can be found here.
+This is not the case for those foreign nationals who can benefit from a CUSMA professional work permit, for which the list of eligible occupations can be found here.
 For these individuals, the Canadian employer extending the offer of employment is exempt from the LMIA requirement, thus rendering them more attractive to Canadian employers and increasing the likelihood of work permit approval.
-As well, because they are Temporary Resident Visa (TRV)-exempt, U.S. and Mexican citizens can apply for a work permit directly at the border.
-This is called a “port of entry” application, and it avoids the often lengthy processing times usually associated with a work permit application.

-Foreign nationals trained in IT/Tech are well positioned to take advantage of NAFTA as two of the occupations on the NAFTA professional list fall squarely in the field of IT/Tech.
+Foreign nationals trained in IT/Tech are well positioned to take advantage of CUSMA as two of the occupations on the CUSMA professional list fall squarely in the field of IT/Tech.
 The two occupations are Computer Systems Analyst and Graphic Designer.

 For those foreign nationals who can receive consideration under either of these categories, applying for a Canadian work permit is greatly facilitated and the process is greatly expedited.
 With the ever-increasing reliance on technology, more and more areas of Canadian industry are intertwined with the IT/Tech field, thus making workers in these categories valuable commodities.
 As a result of this, these workers will be more actively sought by Canadian employers to occupy various positions within their organizations.